Diabetic Eye Disease

 Any vision you lose due to diabetic retinopathy will generally be considered lost, so most treatment is concentrated on the preventative end of the scale.
 Having a dilated comprehensive eye exam at least once a year is the best first step you can take.
 In addition to this diagnostic step, your best chance for prevention is to keep your blood sugar under control and within normal limits through diet and exercise.
 This has even been shown to slow the development of the disease after people have been diagnosed with it.

-If blood sugar control doesn't stop the progression of the disease, your optometrist can recommend many forms of low vision therapy to help you to deal with your changing vision needs in your daily life.
+If blood sugar control doesn't stop the progression of the disease, your optometrist can recommend many forms to help you to deal with your changing vision needs in your daily life.

 Contact Our Eye Doctor in Leawood